Calculating Self-Employment Income Losses Following an Auto Accident

-Following a motor vehicle accident, your insurance company is expected to pay you certain income replacement benefits (IRB) under Ontario’s Statutory Accident Benefits Schedule.
-IRB does not replace all of an accident victim’s pre-accident income.
-Rather, it provides payments of up to 70% of the victim’s gross weekly income, although no more than $400 per week.
+After an injury-causing motor vehicle collision, automobile insurance companies may be responsible for providing injured policyholders with income replacement benefits (IRBs) if their newly acquired medical conditions make it impossible for them to continue working.
+IRBs do not replace all of an accident victim’s pre-accident income.
+Rather, they provide payments of up to 70% of the victim’s gross weekly income, although no more than $400 per week.

 An insurance company may also make deductions from IRB to account for any post-accident income received by the victim.
-Under the SABS, this includes deductions for 70% of “any gross employment income received” or “income from self-employment earned” after the accident and during the period when the victim is eligible to receive IRB.
+This includes deductions for 70% of “any gross employment income received” or “income from self-employment earned” after the accident and during the period when the victim is eligible to receive IRB.

 Surani v.
 Perth Insurance Company: Is Passive Business Income “Earned”?